All Episodes

 Yeah, see, that was quite clear.

-Leave me alone, you know?
+You know, leave me alone, you know.

-Would you say that President Clinton is fertile reverse speech ground?
+Would you say that President Clinton is fertile, reverse speech ground?

 I've got hundreds of examples on Bill Clinton.